DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 - Do potential users need specific tools, such as software, to access and (re)use the data?
 The sustainability of the software for future access to the data should be considered.

 #### [FAIRsFAIR FAIR-Aware Additional Guidance](https://doi.org/10.5281/zenodo.6088215) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-##### Guidance for Researchers
-Include the tools and/or code needed to reuse your data in the metadata of your dataset, as well as meaningful and explicit links to other kinds of research output (e.g., previous versions, other relevant datasets, related publications, data sources, data creators, data collectors, funding organizations, host institutions) to increase potential for reuse.
+- Include the tools and/or code needed to reuse your data in the metadata of your dataset, as well as meaningful and explicit links to other kinds of research output (e.g., previous versions, other relevant datasets, related publications, data sources, data creators, data collectors, funding organizations, host institutions) to increase potential for reuse.

-For guidance on access, see 5a.
+- For guidance on access, see 5a.

-##### Sufficiently adressed
-- Clearly indicates which specific tools or software (for example specific scripts, codes, or algorithms developed during the project, version of the software) potential users may need to access, interpret, and (re-)use the data.
-- Provides information, if relevant, on any protocol to access the data (for example if authentication is needed or if there is a data access request procedure).

 ---
 <!--additional explanations - only keywords-->